ozoneplatform/ozp-iwc/1.2.0/tutorial/02_dataApi.md

 ---
 layout: tutorial
 title: Basic Data Sharing
-category: data
+category: basic
 tag: 1.2.0
 ---

-# Sharing Data with the Data Api
+# Sharing Data with the Data API
 The most common use of the IWC in applications is sharing data resources among applications.
 The IWC varies from the various publish/subscribe libraries available in javascript because of the following 3 key components: